ChefMooon/chefmooon.github.io/minecraft-mod/frightsdelight/wiki/1.21.1/item-details.md

 permalink: /frightsdelight/wiki/1.21.1/item-details
 ---

-## Bone Shard
-The Bone Shard is a throwable item that is used in the kebab recipe's.
-It is made by putting a Bone into a cutting board and using a Knife([recipe](https://github.com/ChefMooon/frights-delight/wiki/Recipes#ingredients)).

 ## General

 Each food item has the chance to apply at least 1 negative Effect.
 The chance to be applied and duration are effected by the ingredients in the recipe and the crafting/preperation method.
 The rules below explain how the chance and duration are effected by the ingredients.